xuwei-k/sbt-appengine/README.md

     > appengine-deploy

-to start the development server:
+to (re)start the development server in the background:

     > appengine-dev-server

 to redeploy development server continuously:

     > ~ appengine-dev-server

+to hot reload development server continuously, set `JREBEL_PATH` and:

+    > appengine-dev-server
+    > ~ package-war

 sample
 ======